 When it comes to providing advice to these types of difficult but important questions we rarely try and change the parents’ way of thinking.
 Let’s take the “win-at-all-costs” question above as an example.
 It’s unlikely that I would try and explain to that parent why that way of thinking might not be ideal.
 For more on this topic read this Blog post from 2018.

-For a start we prefer to spend all of the consultation time that comes with our various monthly options with / on the athlete.
+For a start, we prefer to spend all of the consultation time that comes with our various monthly options with/on the athlete.
 Although we’re happy to have the occasional brief conversation with a parent we do not have the luxury of extensive conversations with anyone else outside of the well defined consulting process.
-This is where email/text message has revolutionised sports psychology services.
-It allows parents/guardians to share concerns or ideas with their son or daughter’s psychologist but without having to use up any of the 1-on-1 consultation time.
+This is where email/text message has revolutionised sport psychology services.
+It allows parents/guardians to share concerns or ideas with their son or daughter’s psychologist without using up any of the 1-on-1 consultation time.

 So the advice that we generally give in these scenarios is roughly along these lines:

-If family comes up as an “issue” during the mental conditioning process this provides us with a golden opportunity to get some genuine mental toughness training done.
-In other words – instead of having to try and make a situation mentally harder on purpose we can use the “issues” to practice our new found mental skills.
-Real confidence only really happens when you have seen it work in actual, real life situations.
+If a family comes up as an “issue” during the mental conditioning process this provides us with a golden opportunity to get some genuine mental toughness training done.
+In other words – instead of having to try and make a situation mentally harder on purpose we can use the “issues” to practice our newfound mental skills.
+Real confidence only really happens when you have seen it work in actual, real-life situations.

 How Much To Push?